rprandi/mars-exploring-go-hexagonal/README.md

 - It the probe moves outside the boundaries of the grid, it should raise an error.
 - If the probes collide, it should raise an error
 - If the probe is placed outside of the grid, it should raise an error
+- The probe returns to the ship to wait for a new probe to be deployed (= No collision)

 ## Discussions and Considerations